okohll/abdocs/content/docs/views/creating-a-view.md

 4. Scroll down to the bottom of the panel and press the 'clone view' button

 ## Organising into a navigation structure
-On creating a view, its manage tab will appear.
-One of the first things it's useful to do is put the field in a tile - use the _Tile_ dropdown option to do so.
+On creating a view, its editing panel will open.
+One of the first things it's useful to do is put the field in a tile - use the _Tile_ dropdown option, under _properties_ to do so.

 Within a tile, the view can be added to a menu by editing the view name.
 Simply prefix the view name with a menu name and a dash.
 So for example, naming a view `contacts - all contacts` will create a 'contacts' menu containing the view 'all contacts' visible to users.